Salem, Oregon: Economy

-Top employers
+Top Employers

-According to Salem's 2018 Comprehensive Annual Financial Report, the top employers in the area are:
+According to the city's 2024 Annual Comprehensive Financial Report, the largest employers in the city are:

 People and culture

 Neighborhood associations

-Salem has 18 recognized neighborhood associations, which are independent groups that receive administrative support from the city.
+Salem has 17 recognized neighborhood associations, which are independent groups that receive administrative support from the city.

 Cultural events and series

-From May through October the Salem Saturday Market, located north of the Capitol, exhibits an emphasis on local products including crafts, baked goods, produce, meat, and other items.
-In addition to the Saturday Market, there is a Wednesday Farmers' Market hosted downtown in Courthouse Square during the summer, as well a Holiday Gift Market in December.
-The 60+ year old, indoor Saturday Public Market is open all year.
+The nonprofit group Salem Community Markets (SCM) operates several farmers' markets in Salem.
+The largest and most well-known of these is the Salem Saturday Market, which is located north of the Capitol, runs from May to October, and focuses on local products, including art, baked goods, produce, live plants, meat, and other items.
+Other SCM-run markets include a Monday Market (hosted from May to September at the Salem Hospital), a Wednesday Farmers' Market hosted on campus at Chemeketa Community College, a Thursday Market in West Salem, and a Holiday Gift Market in December.
+There is also an indoor Saturday Public Market which is open all year.

 The annual World Beat Festival, held in June, is sponsored by the nonprofit Salem Multicultural Institute.
 The event lasts for two days and is held at the Riverfront Park.
 It features international crafts, music, dance, food, and folklore from every continent, and in recent years has held a Dragon Boat race similar to the ones held during the nearby Rose Festival in Portland.

 The Salem Art Association sponsors the annual Salem Art Fair and Festival, which takes place at Bush's Pasture Park during the summer.
 Its displays, interactive exhibits, food, and performances attract thousands of visitors each year.

 The Bite of Salem, held in July at the Riverfront Park, is an event similar to others such as the Bite of Oregon in Portland.
 The event consists of a weekend of local restaurants in Salem offering samples of their menus to patrons in a festival atmosphere, with live entertainment and benefiting local charities.
 In the summer, Chef's Nite Out is a wine and food benefit held for Marion-Polk Food Share.
 Oregon Wine & Food Festival takes place at that state's fairgrounds in January.